 Condensation occurs when warm moist air meets a cold surface.
-The risk of condensation therefore depends upon how moist the air is and how cold the surfaces of the vehicle are.
-Both of these depend to some extent on how the vehicle is used.
-In a Motorhome with a cold outside wall, if the temperature of the wall falls below the dew point temperature, it is quite normal for condensation to occur predominantly on the external walls.
+The level of condensation will depend upon humidity levels, how moist the air is and how cold the surfaces are they come into contact with.

+If the temperature falls below the dew point temperature, it is quite normal for condensation to occur on any material within the motorhome that is cold, for example the external walls, plastic windows etc.